West Hollywood Votes To Request Removal Of Donald Trump’s Star From Hollywood Walk Of Fame

-The West Hollywood City Council has voted to support the removal of Donald Trump’s star from the Hollywood Walk of Fame, Huffintgon Post is reporting.
+The West Hollywood City Council has voted to support the removal of Donald Trump’s star from the Hollywood Walk of Fame, Huffington Post is reporting.

 As the Inquisitr reported on Monday, West Hollywood Mayor Pro Tem John D’Amico and Councilwoman Lindsey Horvath suggested that the council vote on a resolution urging the Hollywood Chamber of Commerce to remove the star “due to [Trump’s] disturbing treatment of women and other actions.”
 That vote did indeed take place on Monday, and it was unanimous: Trump’s star has to go.